NiklavsM/Gizmoball/docs/preliminarydesign.md

 ### Edit Ball

-Description: Edit friction and gravity of a ball on the board
+Description: Edit the velocity and the diameter of a ball on the board

 Preconditions: Editor mode selected